w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 ---
-title: Censorship Resistance at Parachain Level, a Technical Description
+title: Censorship Resistance at the Parachain Level, a Technical Description
 ---
 The recent move of staking and governance to the parachain level, specifically the AssetHub parachain (see below), has changed the security dynamics on Polkadot.
 Now, censorship resistance on the parachain level is also crucial to ensure the network’s security.

 ## AssetHub

 Recently, the Polkadot team migrated AssetHub’s core functionality from the Relay Chain, where it originally was, to one of its parachains.
-The main reason behind this move was twofold.
-First, it was an economically more viable solution, as any execution on the Relay Chain costs far more than on a parachain.
-Second, it has to do with what AssetHub could facilitate.
-Being at a parachain level, it could be used to offer features of a more general purpose smart contract chain, which translates into enabling functionalities for balances, staking, and even governance.
+The main reason behind this action was twofold.
+First, it was a more economically viable solution, as any execution on the Relay Chain costs far more than on a parachain.
+Second, it had to do with what AssetHub could facilitate.
+Being at the parachain level, it could be used to offer features of a more general purpose smart contract chain, which translates into enabling functionalities for balances, staking, and even governance.

 While the Relay Chain ensures parachain blocks do not violate safety, it does not guarantee liveness or censorship resistance at the parachain level.
 To address this, the research team developed a solution that provides parachains with these two features.

 ## The Aura protocol and some assumptions

 To achieve censorship resistance at the parachain level, it was necessary to introduce a tweak to Aura, the deterministic consensus protocol that all Polkadot parachains use via the Aura-Ext pallet.
-Under this protocol, block production is handled by a list of authorities who take turns creating blocks via a rotating schedule that determines whose turn is next.
+Under this protocol, a list of authorities handles block production, taking turns creating blocks according to a rotating schedule that determines which authority produces the next block.

 To introduce this tweak, the research team assumes a setting with at least one honest collator (the node that produces a parachain’s block) and an honest ‘backer’ (a relay-chain validator assigned to approve a parablock) who backs the block that other collators are trying to censor.
 The solution needs to hold under these realistic assumptions, which are reasonable given two-thirds honesty on the Relay Chain and that backers are assigned randomly.